suomitek/suomitek-appboard/dashboard/suomitek-appboard/README.md

 The simplest way to expose the Kubeapps Dashboard is to assign a LoadBalancer type to the Kubeapps frontend Service.
 For example, you can use the following parameter: `frontend.service.type=LoadBalancer`

-Wait for your cluster to assign a LoadBalancer IP or Hostname to the `kubeapps` Service and access it on that address:
+Wait for your cluster to assign a LoadBalancer IP or Hostname to the `suomitek-appboard` Service and access it on that address:

 ```bash
 kubectl get services --namespace suomitek-appboard --watch